 3. Slide each D-ring to the center of the 3″ straps and fold.
 Baste the edges to the sides of one of the rectangles with the handles, 1″ from the bottom edge.

 4. Align one bag top with a handle to one without a handle, right sides together.
 Fold the handle out of the way and stitch along the edge that will be the bag top, rectangles right sides together.
-Repeat for the other side.
+Repeat on the other side.
 Open and press both sides.

 5. With bag tops opened up, align them right sides together, matching seams and straps.
 Make sure all straps are tucked in and out of the way.
 Sew along the bag sides.